 Please make your check payable to “City of Osseo” and send to: P O Box 308, Osseo, WI 54758.
 Please be sure to include the bottom portion of your tax bill with your check.
 If you would like a receipt, please include a self-addressed, stamped envelope, and we will mail a receipt to you.
-Payments postmarked by December 31, 2016 will be applied in 2016.
+Payments postmarked by December 31st will be applied in that year.

 In Person Payments

 Tax payments can be made in person during normal business hours: 8:00 am to 4:30 pm, Monday through Friday.
 Please bring your tax statement with you.

 We now accept tax payments through GovPayNet with your Visa, Master Card, American Express, Discover or debit card.
 A service fee does apply.

 If your escrow check is larger than the amount due on your tax statement, you will be issued a refund check.
 Refund checks are issued and mailed on Fridays.
 It is NOT the City’s policy to give refunds upon payment of your real estate taxes.